The Ultimate Guide on How to Open a Gym or Studio

 - Member signature and date

-Don’t start your pre-sale without software to manage your gym!
+Don’t start your pre-sale without software to manage your gym or studio!

 Your choice of club management system will be one of the most important decisions you make.
-It will directly impact your ability to sell memberships, manage prospects and members, and how well you can manage your day-to-day operations.
+It will directly impact your ability to sell memberships, manage prospects and members, retain and engage members and how well you can manage your day-to-day operations.

 Ideally, you want a software system that is able to do the following: